arielelkin/site_source/articles/easily-sync-and-stream-your-entire-music-collection-using-docker.md

 Leave the other default values, and click "Insert Database".

 In this next page, make sure that
 MySQL Username and MySQL Password match the ones in the previous step (default username is "ampache", the password should be the one you inputted just before).

-Now click on the File Insight menu, and click on the "Write" button

- insert the password in the MySQL Password field.
-You can leave the other default options.
+Now click on the File Insight menu, and click on the "Write" button insert the password in the MySQL Password field if it's not already inserted.

+In the Transcoding section, make sure you select `avconv` as Template Configuration.

 Finally, click "Create config"

 In the next page, create your Ampache (admin) user account.
 Pick a username and a password, click "Create Account".
 Now you can login into Ampache!